-The material proposed to be dredged from the Scusset borrow site and/or the Cape Cod Canal FNP is similar in grain size to what is currently on the beach which will maintain similar habitat for nesting bird species.
-Although the placed sand may initially be a darker color than what is presently on Town Neck Beach, the dredged sand is expected to naturally bleach with exposure to the sun and blend with the existing sand rapidly.
-All material will be placed on a grade suitable for plover nesting with slopes of 1V:10H for the beach berm.
+Additionally, the material proposed to be dredged from the Scusset borrow site is similar in grain size to what is currently on the beach which will maintain similar habitat for bird species.
+Although the placed sand may initially be a darker color than what is presently on Town Neck Beach, the dredged sand is expected to naturally bleach with exposure to the sun and blend with the existing sand over time.
+All material will be placed on a grade suitable for nesting habitat with slopes of 1V:10H for the beach berm.
 The dunes at the eastern end of the project area will be graded to match existing slopes with grades of 1V:10H to 1V:15H.
 Rocky intertidal shore constrains the area at the western end of the nourishment site so at this location, dunes will be graded to 1V:5H, but the beach will slope seaward from the toe of the dune at 1V:10H.